Mike Shaver: Career

 Shaver eventually left to work at Netscape Communications and later zerøknowledge, Cluster File Systems, and the Oracle Corporation.
-Beginning as a visiting developer, he quickly rose through the ranks and eventually gained Internet fame by becoming a founding member of the Mozilla Organization in 1998.
+Beginning as a visiting developer, he becoming a founding member of the Mozilla Organization in 1998.

-He served as VP of Engineering and VP of Technical Strategy for the Mozilla Corporation where he helped people understand, build, and benefit from an open Web.
-He became associated within the discussions of web standardization and also performed gatekeeper role.
+He was VP of Engineering and VP of Technical Strategy for the Mozilla Corporation where he advocated for open web standards.
 At Mozilla, Shaver worked with Mike Schroepfer, who also later began working at Facebook.

-Shaver was also at the center of the "ten fucking days" imbroglio wherein he wrote on his business card "ten fucking days" referencing a recent ten-day turnaround for a security flaw from notification to releasing a fixed version of Firefox.
-His intent was to show confidence in Mozilla's ability to quickly address security issues, but it was misunderstood as a general or official Mozilla policy.
-Shaver stayed at Mozilla for six years before he transferred to Facebook, where he became the director of engineering from 2011 to 2016.
+In 2007, he handed out business cards with "ten fucking days" hand-written on them, referencing a recent ten-day turnaround for a security flaw from notification to releasing a fixed version of Firefox.
+His intent was to show confidence in Mozilla's ability to quickly address security issues.
+This was misunderstood as a general or official Mozilla policy.
+Shaver stayed at Mozilla for six years before he departed to Facebook, where he became the director of engineering from 2011 to 2016.

 In 2016, Shaver returned to Canada and joined Real Ventures.
 His first investment was the startup called integrate.ai, where he also serves as CTO.

 In 2022, Shaver began working for Shopify as a Distinguished Engineer.

+In October 2024, Shaver joined the Ladybird Browser Initiative as a board member.

+In 2025, Shaver began working for Fastly as Vice President of Engineering.